exposit/pythia-oracle/README.md

 ### Be sure to make a separate back up of your saves folder before upgrading to a new version!!!
-Especially from pre-0.7.0 versions, since 0.7.0 upgrades the main display routine.
+Version 0.8.0 introduces some formatting changes; be sure to read the section on upgrading if you have older save files.

-### Pythia-Oracle 0.7.0
+### Pythia-Oracle 0.8.0

 Project page is [here](https://exposit.github.io/pythia-oracle/).
 My blog is [here](https://exposit.github.io/katamoiran/).

 #### What is it?